bhohnco/Module-1-Journal-Reflections/Module1JournalReflections.md

 **Assess your habits from week 2:**
 **how did you spend your time this past week?**

 >I spent it working on practice problems for our mid-mod assessment, working on our paired project, and spending some time with my family when I had some free time.
 Also worked out, did some painting, and also read a little.
+I thought I used my time better this week.

 **What was effective in your habits?**